What do you mean “Uzaki Chan Wants To Hang Out” can teach me life lessons.

 You pulling me leg, mate?

-Jokes aside, even though Uzaki Chan is one of the most controversial shows in anime’s history.
-And one of the most talked about anime in 2020, there are life lessons to learn from it.
+Jokes aside, even though Uzaki Chan is one of the most controversial shows in

 The devil is always hiding in the details.
 The white space where no one else is looking.